pgMemento/pgMemento/README.md

 As you can see only the changes are logged.
 DELETE and TRUNCATE commands would cause logging of the complete rows while INSERTs would leave a blank field for the 'changes' column.
+Thus, there is no data redundancy.

 The logged information can already be of use, e.g. list all transactions that had an effect on a certain column by using the ? operator: